vaarn/vaarn.github.io/referee-rules.md

 **Damage:** This indicates the number of attacks a monster can make per round, and the damage dice rolled for each.

 **Morale:** Monsters and NPCs all have a morale bonus, usually between 1 and 10.
 When they face more danger than they were expecting, the referee will make a **morale roll** by rolling d20 and adding the NPC's morale bonus.
 If the result **does not exceed 15**, the NPC will attempt the flee, hide, or parley.
 Morale rolls can be triggered by defeating half of an enemy group, defeating a group's leader, or reducing a lone enemy to half HP.
 Other effects may trigger a morale roll at the referee's discretion.

+## Monster Types
+**Biological:** Living creature, made from flesh and blood.
+No unusual resistances or weaknesses.

+**Fungal:** Creature formed from motile fungus.
+Takes half damage from kinetic attacks such as bludgeoning, stabbing, etc. Takes double damage from fire or fungicide bombs.

+**Hypergeometric:** A creature that exists outside the bounds of Euclidean geometry.
+Takes double damage from hypergeometric weaponry.

+**Mineral:** a creature made from living rock or crystal.
+Immune to damage from suffocation, poison, radiation, electricity, extreme temperatures, or fungal spores.
+Takes double damage from bludgeoning weapons.

+**Outsider:** A being that is alien to our reality.
+Too strange to be categorised.
+Resistances and vulnerabilities vary wildly.

+**Psychic:** a creature with psychic powers.
+May utilize Gifts and can detect **Psychic Gleam** (see below).

+**Synthetic:** An artificial creature, made from metal, plastic, and an ego-engine.
+Immune to damage from suffocation, poison, radiation, or fungal spores.
+Takes double damage from electrical attacks.
+Vulnerable to weaponised LogLang syntax.

+## Psychic Gleam
+There is a subtle peril associated with expanding one’s mind too extravagantly.
+PCs with five or more Mystic Gifts are considered to ‘shine’; they are visible to other psychic creatures at great distances and may be contacted by them.
+PCs with ten or more Gifts are blazing beacons that will attract the attention of dedicated psychic hunters and extradimensional predators.

 # Desert Encounters
 <table>